Shape

 └── terragrunt.hcl

-Now you can go into the root folder and deploy all the modules within it by using the run-all command with apply:
+Now you can go into the root folder and deploy all the units within it by using the run-all command with apply:

 cd root